facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Once your current situation is clear, it's time to set target asset allocation based on your risk tolerance, time horizon and financial goals.
 This mixes asset classes to balance risk versus return.
 Here are sample starting points:

 Based on your current life stage and your preferred level of risk tolerance, it's advisable to tailor your asset allocation accordingly.
-Here are some suggested asset allocation:
+Here are some example asset allocations:

 In your 20s 90% stocks, 10% bonds